Let’s first answer the question: what is a suffix?

 -ucolo, -ucola, -ucoli, -ucole

-This is a pretty pejorative suffix.
-It’s used to address something small and insignificant.
-Ideally you use it to criticize somebody’s professional life, eg. you don’t consider their job position worthy.
+This is a rather pejorative suffix.
+It’s used to refer to something small and insignificant.
+Ideally you use it to criticize someone’s professional life, eg. you don’t think their job is worthy.

 Attore, attorucolo